williampiat3/ElecSolver/README.md

 - The graph-based description of an electric network
 - The corresponding sparse linear system to solve

 Its main goal is to provide a friendly Python interface for simulating analog electric systems.
-While suitable for small circuit simulations, its strength lies in scalability—handling millions of nodes and components, provided that you possess sufficient computational resources.
+While suitable for small circuit simulations, its strength lies in its scalability: it is able to build linear systems with millions of nodes and components.

+> [!IMPORTANT]
+> ElecSolver has been designed with the following specifications in mind:
+> - The time needed for building the linear system must be negligible compared to the time needed for solving it.
+> - Handle natively inductive mutuals and resistive mutuals
+> - Handle as many coupled electric systems that one wants.
+> - Deal with lonely nodes and lonely edges in the electric graph: the problem can be well posed and thus solved.

 > [!NOTE]